ultraammar/ultraammar/README.md

 # Ammar's Full Stack Development Portfolio

 Welcome to my GitHub repository!
-I'm Ammar, a recent IT graduate with a passion for Full Stack Development.
+I'm Ammar, a fresh IT'24 graduate with a passion for Full Stack Development.
 This repository showcases my work and projects developed during my studies, outside it and internship experiences.

 ## 🛠️ Skills & Technologies